rwblokzijl/Msc-thesis-EuroToken/thesis.md

 people see their means of payment decrease.

 Central bank money, or Cash, has already solved a lot of these issues.
-It's physical nature makes offline payment trivial.
+It's physical nature makes off-line payment trivial.
 Transfer is instant, and the value of the money is guaranteed by the Central Bank itself, with the note or coin itself being proof of its validity.